totolicious/reading-time/readme.md

 #reading-time

-This is a simple javascript function that estimates the read duration of a string.
+This is a simple javascript function that estimates the reading duration of a string.

 It is useful to set timeouts for various messages that appear in temporary UI elements such as popups and hints.